Wusinho/React-Redux-Catalogue/README.md

 - Open your terminal and cd where you want to store the project
 - Run the following command - `git clone https://github.com/Wusinho/React-Redux-Catalogue.git `
-- Cd into the directory - `cd fluffy-companion`
+- Cd into the directory - `cd React-Redux-Catalogue`
 - Run `npm install` to install all dependencies
 - To run the pogram type `npm run dev` on your terminal.
-- By default it will open in firefox, however you can  open it in another browser with `http://localhost:3000/`
+- By default it will open in google-chrome however you can configure `./config/webpack.dev` to open it another browser.

 - To run the tests `npm run test`